 From 2004 to 2006, he studied with Emmanuel ROSSFELDER (the winner of the ‘Victoires de la Musique Classique’ in 2004 and a former pupil of Alexandre LAGOYA), and obtained in 2008 his classical guitar teaching state diploma.

-He played at various festivals (Nice Festival 'C'est pas classique', 'Festival Des Vents' in Morières Les Avignon, 'Musiques à Pontorson', 'Guitares du Cotentin'...) as well as on different regional and national venues (in Aubagne, Marseille, Pernes les Fontaines, Avignon, La Garde Adhémar, Vénéjan, Valréas, La Baume de Transit, Comps...), which resulted in musical meetings with high quality artists like Per-Olov KINDGREN, a Swedish guitarist with international fame.
+He played at various festivals (Nice Festival 'C'est pas classique', 'Festival Des Vents' in Morières Les Avignon, 'Musiques à Pontorson', 'Guitares du Cotentin', 'Randobaie du Mont St Michel'...) as well as on different regional and national venues (in Aubagne, Marseille, Pernes les Fontaines, Avignon, La Garde Adhémar, Vénéjan, Valréas, La Baume de Transit, Comps...), which resulted in musical meetings with high quality artists like Per-Olov KINDGREN, a Swedish guitarist with international fame.

-Damien Aribert recorded his CD 'Destinations' in 2014 at the internationally renowned studio ‘La Buissonne’ reputed for acoustic qualities.
+Recorded in 2014 at the internationally renowned studio ‘La Buissonne’ reputed for acoustic qualities, Damien Aribert's CD 'Destinations' has been recognized by the National and International specialized press.

-Honorary Member of International Art Academy, Official Partner and Honorary Founding Member of World Guitar Day, he currently teaches classical guitar at the music school of Avranches-Mont Saint Michel (France) and plays on hand-crafted 'Damien ARIBERT signature' concert guitars made by the French luthier Renaud GALABERT.
+He currently teaches classical guitar at 'Ecole des Arts' of Avranches-Mont Saint Michel (France) and plays on hand-crafted 'Damien ARIBERT signature' concert guitars made by the French luthier Renaud GALABERT.